A woman carries a plate to a traditional Indigenous dwelling.

 Petroglyphs Provincial Park

-View amazing depictions of animals and people carved into a flat expanse of white marble rock by the Algonquians between 600–1,000 years ago at Petroglyphs Provincial Park.
+View amazing depictions of animals and people carved into a flat expanse of white marble rock by the Algonquians between 600 and 1,000 years ago at Petroglyphs Provincial Park.
+Note that photography is not permitted.

 Location: 2249 Northeys Bay Road, Woodview